Making the Move from Corporate to Nonprofit

-TorchLight, one of the Washington D.C. region’s leading marketing and communications search and staffing firms, shares our tips for job-seekers considering a move from corporate to nonprofit work
+TorchLight shares our tips for job seekers considering a move from corporate to nonprofit work

-According to a survey by Nonprofit HR, 45% of nonprofits plan to create new jobs this year and 40% seek seasoned managers with a business background.
-With all of this opportunity abound, candidates seeking new marketing and communications jobs are usually eager to explore this sector, and rightly so.
-But for those making the move from the private sector to the nonprofit world, this transition should be managed with careful consideration of a few key differences between the two:
+According to a survey by Nonprofit HR, 45% of nonprofits plan to create new jobs this year.
+Also, 40% seek experienced managers with a business background.
+With all of these options abound, candidates seeking new jobs are usually eager to explore the marketing sector.
+But for those making the move from the private to the nonprofit sector, this shift should be carefully managed.
+There are a few key differences between the two:

-1. Stakeholders: In the business world, most business activity focuses on outcomes serving key groups: customers and shareholders.
+In the business world, most business activity focuses on serving key groups: customers and shareholders.
 While there are certainly other stakeholders, a for-profit’s objectives are laser focused on selling to customers and answering to shareholders.

-2. Culture: Market conditions have caused many nonprofits to adopt some of the business models found in the private sector, but however they operate, nonprofits prioritize mission before profit, creating inherent differences in approach and organizational culture.
-Success in a nonprofit is often marked and measured by connections, allies and support, so managers must be comfortable operating in a collaborative, inclusive way that gets everyone behind you.
+Market conditions have caused many nonprofits to adopt some of the business models found in the private sector.
+However they operate, nonprofits prioritize mission before profit, creating innate differences in approach and culture.
+Success in a nonprofit is often marked and measured by connections, as well as allies and support, so managers must be comfortable operating in a collaborative, inclusive way that gets everyone behind you.

-3. The Board: Nonprofit boards are often volunteers who are deeply committed and passionate about the mission of the organization.
+Nonprofit boards are often volunteers who are deeply committed and passionate about the mission of the organization.
 And the more active and involved the board, the more success a nonprofit can achieve in terms of fundraising and building alliances.
-This can work in the organization’s favor, but it also can prove challenging for a manager unaccustomed to working directly with a board of directors.
+This can work in the organization’s favor, but it also can prove challenging for a manager without direct experience with a board of directors.
 Before taking on a role with a nonprofit, candidates should take the time to learn more about the board and its role in the organization.

 While there are clear differences between nonprofit and for-profit organizations that should be considered in an employment search, candidates will do well by doing the same kind of research and preparation you would do for any job.